5 or 6 days

 - Lightweight hiking shoes

-- Several pairs of wool or synthetic socks
+- A pair of wool or synthetic socks for each day

 - Buff or headscarf